suthat/signal/README.md

 Signal
 ======

 Signal is An Opensource Framework for Multiple-Consumers Notification Service.
+It was found, designed, and developed at School of Information Technology, KMUTT (Thailand) or SIT (http://www.sit.kmutt.ac.th)

 > + Signal is written on Java based-application (J2EE)
 > + Folder "Signal" is a main project (Core Application)